SmitsG/wur_package_exersice/README.md

 [![R-CMD-check](https://github.com/SmitsG/wur_package_exersice/workflows/R-CMD-check/badge.svg)](https://github.com/SmitsG/wur_package_exersice/actions)
 <!-- badges: end -->

-The goal of WurPackageExersice is to …
+The goal of WurPackageExersice is to import an Excel file and give an error or warning if the imported data doesn’t meet expectations.

 ## Installation